Ellen Creathorne Clayton

-Ellen Creathorne Clayton, Mrs Needham; 15 February 1834 – 19 July 1900), born Eleanor Creathorne Clayton, was an author and artist.
+Ellen Creathorne Clayton, Mrs Needham (15 February 1834 – 19 July 1900), born Eleanor Creathorne Clayton, was an author and artist.
+She wrote and illustrated novels, stories, and collections of historical biographies for young readers.

-Biography
+Early life

-Eleanor Creathorne Clayton was born in Dublin on 15 February 1834 but moved to London with her father in 1841.
+Eleanor Creathorne Clayton was born in Dublin on 15 February 1834, but moved to London with her father in 1841.
+Her mother was Mary Grahame Clayton.
 Her father, Benjamin Clayton III, was a wood engraver.
 Her grandfather, Benjamin Clayton II, and her great-grandfather Benjamin Clayton I, were also wood engravers.
 Her aunt, Caroline Millard, was wood engraver based in Dublin.

+Career

 Clayton was contributing articles and illustrations from the age of fourteen to a number of papers including Sala's paper as well as two of her father's publications, Chat and Punchinello.
-Though she is best known for her dictionary of English women painters, Clayton also wrote a number of novels and histories.
-Clayton created cards and calendars as well.
+Clayton wrote novels, compiled and illustrated biographical dictionaries, and created cards and calendars as well.
+She petitioned the Royal Academy of Arts to admit women as students in 1859.

-In February 1879, Clayton married solicitor James Henry Needham but continued to publish under her maiden name.
-She died in a nursing home in London in 1900.